garagehive/garagehive.github.io/docs/garagehive-aag-integration.md

 [Go back to top](#top)

-### Transfer the AAG Parts 360 Basket to the Garage Hive
+### Transfer the NAPA Autoparts 360 Basket to the Garage Hive
 To transfer the items in your basket to Garage Hive and place an order:
 1. Select **Parts** from the menu bar, followed by **Get AAG Basket**.